cxzhangqi/kadlu/README.md

     Kadlu uses ECMWF's Era5 dataset as one of the optional data sources for wave height/direction/period and wind speed data.
     In order to access Era5 reanalysis data from the ECMWF, it is necessary to first obtain an API token.
     This can be obtained by registering an account and visiting [Copernicus API](https://cds.climate.copernicus.eu/api-how-to).
-Once logged in, your token will be displayed in the box under heading 'Install the CDS API key'
+Once logged in, your token will be displayed in the box under heading 'Install the CDS API key'.
     With your token, add the following to config.ini:
     ```ini
       [cdsapi]